huggingface/blog/using-ml-for-disasters.md

 Once again, dozens of people worked on labeling, preparing data, and training models.
 In addition to individual volunteers, companies like [Co-One](https://co-one.co/) volunteered to label satellite data with more detailed annotations for buildings and infrastructure, including *no damage*, *destroyed*, *damaged*, *damaged facility,* and *undamaged facility* labels.
 Our current objective is to release an extensive open-source dataset that can expedite search and rescue operations worldwide in the future.

 ![output_satellite](assets/using-ml-for-disasters/output_satellite.png)
+## Wrapping Up

+For this extreme use case, we had to move fast and optimize over classification metrics where even one percent improvement mattered.
+There were many ethical discussions in the progress, as even picking the metric to optimize over was an ethical question.
+We have seen how open-source machine learning and democratization enables individuals to build life-saving applications.
+We are thankful for the community behind Hugging Face for releasing these models and datasets, and team at Hugging Face for their infrastructure and MLOps support.